AMAZING 5-DAY GREECE ITINERARY

 - Get lost in the narrow streets of Pyrgos (there are not many, but they are beautiful).

-- Go shopping (there are many small souvenir shops).
+- Go shopping – there are numerous small souvenir shops).

 - Find the cutest little churches in Pyrgos.